CleitonSilvaT/eselaw2020/index.md

-Analyzing these papers, we have found that (1) the relationship between Move Method applied to Feature Envy bad smell appears as the most discussed issues in these studies; (2) there are different refactoring strategies than those proposed by Fowler to address bad smells; and (3), we have identified ten tools, which refactor from bad smell detection.
+Analyzing these papers, we have found that (1) the relationship between Move Method applied to Feature Envy bad smell appears as the most discussed issues in these studies; (2) there are different refactoring strategies than those proposed by Fowler to address bad smells; and (3), we have identified ten tools, which refactor from bad smell detection.</p>